pwhittlesea/magnesium/README.md

 User Guide
 ---------

-How do I get a refernce to an object in my triple store?
+How do I get a reference to an object in my triple store?
 ```php
 $magnesium = new Magnesium();